Administrative Assistant, Categorical

 Months of Employment:

-This position is categorically funded.
-Employment in this position is contingent upon Student Equity Achievement Program funds.
+PLEASE NOTE: This position is categorically funded.
+Employment in this position is contingent upon funding from Strong Workforce Regional Grants.

 Class specifications are intended to present a descriptive list of the range of duties performed by employees in the class.
 Specifications are not intended to reflect all duties performed within the job.